JapaneseJLPT

 This cake is delicious, but I want to eat another one.

-Actually, I want to travel, but I don't have enough budget.
+Actually, I want to travel, but I don't have much money.

 6